Crafting ideas

 Suggestions for antiquing wood and furniture

 Wood antiquing is my favorite subject.
-But I don't think it was news to anyone anymore.
-I love writing about this topic and sharing with you the knowledge I have gained from many years of working with wood finishing products.
+But I don't think that was news to anyone.
+I love writing about this topic and sharing with you the knowledge I have gained over many years of working with wood finishing products.
 For those less familiar with the term, antiquing wood means artificially aging it.
-It is done with special techniques and products that can be applied either directly to wood or to already finished furniture.
+It is achieved with special techniques and products that can be applied either directly to the wood or to already finished furniture.

-Most people interested in antiquing want to change the look of a piece of furniture they've had for a while.
-The fact that it is already old is an advantage in this case, because the furniture certainly has some signs of the passage of time: dents, chipped edges, scratches, etc. If there are no such signs, they can be made with very simple tools:
+Most people interested in antiquing want to change the look of a piece of furniture they have had for some time.
+The fact that it is already old is an advantage in this case, because the furniture certainly has some signs of the passage of time: dents, chipped edges, scratches, etc. If the marks are not there, they can be made with very simple tools:

 • a piece of chain with larger links.
-And it's also used to hit furniture
+And it's also used to strike furniture

 • a screw and a hammer.
 Make marks on the wood as in the pictures below